veekaybee/veekaybee.github.io/content/blog/2024-05-06-vibe-space.md

 description = 'Search+recs+open-ended text boxes'
 +++

 [Jakob’s Law of UX](https://twitter.com/corychainsman/status/1786574177333334431) goes something [like this](https://lawsofux.com/jakobs-law/).
-I as a user online spend my time on many sites.
-As such, when I come to your site, I am already used to the way they work, and don’t want to learn new paradigms.
-[Some also call these preconcieved notions](https://twitter.com/vboykis/status/1786557956617601486) user mental models or affordances.
+I, as a user online, spend my time on many sites.
+As such, when I come to your site, I am already used to the way the other sites work, and I don’t want to learn new paradigms.
+[Some also call these preconceived notions](https://twitter.com/vboykis/status/1786557956617601486) user mental models or affordances.

 I like to call it the user-site contract.